-a.
 Establishing Rapport

 Appointments are met on time.
-If a situation arises that prevents staff from being on time, the participant and the contact or proxy if applicable, are called and alerted to the possible delay.
+If a situation arises that prevents staff from being on time, the participant and the contact, LAR, or proxy, if applicable, are called and alerted to the possible delay.
 Appointments are rescheduled as a last resort.
 On arrival the examiners introduce themselves and show identification or copy of the appointment letter or card.
 Appropriate time is spent talking with the participant, family member(s), and/or caregiver to provide a transition from arrival to testing.
 The content and length of the examination are described, and time is taken to answer any questions that the participant may have.

-b.
 Informed Consent

 The informed consent is administered prior to setting up the examination area and proceeding to the examination.
-This applies to the study participant, the proxy and the informant, if the latter are present per prior arrangement.
+This applies to the study participant, the proxy, the LAR, and the informant, if the latter are present per prior arrangement.
 The informed consent information may be sent one week prior to the home visit, at the discretion of the field center.
-To administer the informed consent ARIC staff follows the procedures for informed consent administration at the field center described in a following section of the protocol manual.
+To administer the informed consent, ARIC staff follows the procedures for informed consent administration at the field center described in a following section of the protocol manual.
+Note, after the transition to the new single IRB in summer 2022, only the LAR can provide informed consent on behalf of the participant.
+For more information about LARs and informed consent under the sIRB, please see Manual 42.

-c.
 Examination Environment